himanshu6889/image_similarity/README.md

 4. **Search** — the query image is embedded the same way, then compared to the index using cosine similarity

 ---

-## Notes

-- The cache file (`.image_embedding_cache.pkl`) is excluded from git.
-It will be created automatically on first run.
-- No `.env` or API keys are needed — everything runs locally.
-- Supported image formats: JPG, PNG, BMP, GIF, TIFF, WEBP, HEIC, JFIF